Shivam4681/Sales-Insights-of-Data-Analysis/README.md

  using this correct formula of the conversion,and converted the USD currency into INR.

- In MySQL Workbench find that there are duplicates of USD and INR

-     `SELECT count(*) from sales.transactions where sales.transactions.currency="INR\r";`
-     150000 - can't removed as it is large amount

-     `SELECT count(*) from sales.transactions where sales.transactions.currency="INR";`
-     279 - we can remove it as it is small record and can be considered as bad data

-     `SELECT count(*) from sales.transactions where sales.transactions.currency="USD\r";`

-     `SELECT count(*) from sales.transactions where sales.transactions.currency="USD";`

-     `SELECT * from sales.transactions where sales.transactions.currency='USD\r' or sales.transactions.currency='USD';`

-we can see that it is duplicate and for analysis its better to delete anyone of them so lets delete USD and keep USD/r. finally we will keep data with INR/r and USD/r-

 ## Data Modeling:

 And then dataset was cleaned and transformed, it was ready to the data modeled.